mitchster21/SP500_Blog/index.md

 | AVGO | 95.35 |
 | TPR  | 95.17 |

-High-performing stocks are concentrated in the tech sector, especially companies benefiting from AI, data infrastructure, and digital platforms.
+High-performing stocks are concentrated in the tech sector, especially companies benefiting from AI and digital platforms.
 This aligns with broader 2024–2025 market trends emphasizing innovation and software-driven growth.

 ### Sector Performance
 ![Average 1-Year Return by Sector](images/sector_avg_return.png)

-Information Technology and Consumer Discretionary sectors led in average annual returns, while Utilities and Real Estate lagged.
-This reflects market risk appetite — investors favored growth sectors over defensives.
+The Information Technology sector led in average annual returns, while Materials, Real Estate, and Consumer Staples lagged.
+This reflects the market’s focus on tech innovation and growth-oriented investments over traditional industries.

 ---